 In the middle of Nature

 Mary is a certified 500 hour yoga instructor who completed her YTT 500 certification at Johns Creek Yoga.
-She teaches all levels, yin, and restorative yoga at Grey Owl Mind-Body Studio and gentle yoga and meditation at Forsyth County Parks and Recreation.
+She teaches gentle/restorative yoga and meditation at Johns Creek Yoga and gentle yoga and meditation at Forsyth County Parks and Recreation.
 She also teaches all levels yoga and chair yoga at St. David's Episcopal Church where she is the Outdoor Ministry Chairperson.
 She also volunteers to teach yoga on the annual Bicycle Ride Across Georgia, on the Georgia Conservancy stewardship trips, and once a month at the Len Foote Hike Inn.
 Mary is a certified Thai Yoga Bodywork Practitioner and sees clients by appointment.

 As a runner, she has completed the Peachtree Road Race over 20 times, numerous 5k and 10k events, as well as half and full marathons.
 As a cyclist, she has completed BRAG and multiple other distance rides up to 100 miles in length.
 As a hiker/backpacker she has traversed all 77 miles of the AT in Georgia, the length of the AT inside the Great Smoky National Park, the Grandview Trail in the Grand Canyon, the Highline Trail in Glacier National Park, the Teton Crest Trail, the Southern Presidential range of the White Mountains, and many more.
 As a kayaker, she has paddled the Satilla, the Chattahoochee, the Altamaha, the Ocmulgee, the Ogeechee, the Flint, the Etowah as well as across the intercoastal waterway to camp on uninhabited barrier islands.

 The mantra she wants to share with you is KEEP MOVING.